mitchchn/mitchchn.github.io/_posts/2014-05-14-os-x-terminal.md

 That's exactly what `mdfind` does.
 Anything Spotlight can find, `mdfind` can find too.
 That includes the ability to search inside files and metadata.

-`mdfind` comes with a few conveniences that make it stand out from big blue brother.
+`mdfind` comes with a few conveniences that make it stand out from its big blue brother.
 For instance, the `-onlyin` flag can restrict the search to a single directory:

     $ mdfind -onlyin ~/Documents essay